nanobox-io/nanobox-guides/articles/shared/nodejs-npm.md

 # Using Node.js & npm

-Many handy tools for tasks such as dependency management, asset compilation, etc. require Node.js and npm.
 Including Node.js in your app can done through adding the following options to the `code.build` section of your boxfile.yml.

 ## Include Node.js in Your boxfile.yml